null

 3. Side Plank With Oblique Twist

-How to do the side plank with oblique twist:
+How to do the side plank with an oblique twist:

 1. Lay on an exercise mat on your right side with your forearm flat on the floor.
 Stack your right elbow under your shoulder to allow your back to support your weight.
 Your right forearm should point toward the direction you’re facing.